 To help with the Margay or the Ocelot you need to stay for at least four weeks.
 To work with the Jaguar you must stay at least five weeks.
 This is to avoid the cats getting used to seeing new people each day and avoid the staff having to train new people each day.

 This is to encourage the people to finish their one-month period and not to decide to leave early because it may be challenging.
 Cats need routine much more than the monkeys do, and it stresses them to meet new people often.
 The meat for these animals is very expensive so it is another way for us to make sure we can buy their food for the month.

-You will be working and walking with Kali on her trails every day for five weeks(unless we have enough people to be able to make turns or you are needed somewhere else).
+You will be working and walking with Kali or Beni on their trails every day for five weeks(unless we have enough people to be able to make turns or you are needed somewhere else).
 This is a five week commitment to one animal.
 It is a rare and very rewarding opportunity.

-There will always be at least two people walking with Kali, and training usually takes one week.
+There will always be at least two people walking with them, and training usually takes one week.

 Ocelot – Minimum one month

-You will work and walk with the ocelot on his trails for the whole day, but on other days also work with the other animals if you are needed.
-After training, you can walk with him alone on his trails.
+You will work and walk with Choti the ocelot on his trails for the whole day, but on other days also work with the other animals if you are needed.
 Training usually takes up to 4 days

 The community work is varied and depends on the needs of the community.
 We spent a large part of 2016 helping carry sand and rocks for the new houses that were built with the aid of the government to help the community following the flood of 2013, where many families lost their homes.

 Alongside this we have helped with education projects, agriculture, tourism to name but a few.
 This work is unpredictable but always highly appreciated.
 There is no guarantee that the possibility of community work is available as we work with them when they needed, we don't have a full time plan on it.